franciscog-kainos/lfp-appeal-prototype/docs/documentation/writing-css.md

 # Writing CSS

-CSS used in the prototype kit is written in the SCSS syntax of [Sass](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#syntax).
+CSS used in the Prototype Kit is written in the SCSS syntax of [Sass](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#syntax).

 ## Sass